HaukeBartsch/talk/readme.md

    This command requires four arguments, the file name, minimum number of pixel of valid objects, maximum number of pixel of valid objects and the maximum aspect ratio allowed for a valid object.
 If the aspect ratio is negative it specifies the minimum allowed aspect ratio.
+The compactness value prefers more circular objects for smaller values.

 OPTIONS:
-   --meansize "13"	Size of the region from which the local mean intensity is calculated --focussize "1.8"	Size in pixel that we focus on, structures larger and smaller are blurred --notinvert 		Do not invert the image (default is to invert, detect dark objects)
+   --meansize "13"   Size of the region from which the local mean intensity is calculated --compactness "-2"   Filter by compactness [1..0] defined by P^2/(4 pi A) where A is area and P is perimeter --focussize "1.8" Size in pixel that we focus on, structures larger and smaller are blurred --notinvert    Do not invert the image (default is to invert, detect dark objects)
 ```

 In order to run segment1 for an input image do: